 - 1. Use a Drip Mat or Cardboard Place under the car overnight to observe fluid color and location. - 2.
 Check Fluid Levels Sudden drops indicate a leak. - 3.
 Inspect Hoses and Seals Look for cracks or damp spots. - 4.
-Smell the Fluid Each fluid has a distinct odor. - 5.
-Touch Carefully Identify texture, but wash hands afterward.
+Check Odor Each fluid has a distinct odor. - 5.
+Determine Fluid Viscosity Identify the consistency of the fluid.

 By correctly identifying a leak, you can take the necessary maintenance steps before serious damage occurs.
+First, check your vehicle owner's manual for information.
 If uncertain, consult a mechanic for further inspection.
 Once you've identified the leak, get it fixed!